japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 commitStateAndGetMetrics(): StateStoreMetrics
 ----

-`commitStateAndGetMetrics` simply requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#commit, commit>> followed by requesting for the <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#metrics, performance metrics>>.
+`commitStateAndGetMetrics` simply requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#commit, commit>> followed by requesting for the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#metrics, performance metrics>>.

-NOTE: `commitStateAndGetMetrics` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, process partitions of the left and right sides of a stream-stream join>>.
+NOTE: `commitStateAndGetMetrics` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>>.

 === [[internal-properties]] Internal Properties